phoenixframework/phoenix/README.md

 Which would allow you to use these functions in your template : `<%= display(@message) %>`, `<%= title %>`

-Note that all views extend `YourApp.View`, allowing you to define functions, aliases, imports, etc available in all templates.
+Note that all views extend `MyApp.View`, allowing you to define functions, aliases, imports, etc available in all templates.
 Additionally, `render/2` functions can be defined to perform rendering directly as function definitions.
 The arguments to `render/2` are controller action name with the response content-type mime extension.

 To read more about eex templating, see the [elixir documentation](http://elixir-lang.org/docs/stable/eex/).